quaziashfaq/notes/cloud/aws.md

 ## Performance efficiency
 - Serverless architecture first
 - Use multi-regional deployment.
-- Effective user of resources to meet demand.
+- Effective use of resources to meet demand.
+- In this pillar, you would use the information gathered through the evaluation process to actively drive adoption of new services or resources.
+You would also define a process to improve workload performance, and you would need to stay up-to-date on new resources and services.

 ## Cost optimizations
 - Pay for what you *need*